 Willoughby-Eastlake voters are being asked to pass Issue 1 – which combines two current five-year renewal levies into one 10-year renewal levy.
 This money is a permanent part of the W-E budget and combining them into one will save tens of thousands of taxpayer dollars through reduced ballot and legal fees, which must be paid each time the district appears on the ballot.
 Information on those original levies is as follows:

 What will this levy fund?

 Passage of this renewal keeps current programming in place.
-Without this renewal the district will lose nearly $5 Million per year and will need to make cuts to avoid a state takeover.
+Without this renewal the district will lose more than $13 Million per year and would need to make significant cuts to balance the District’s budget and avoid a state takeover.

 How much does it cost to run the district?

-Isn’t the District always asking for more money?
+Aren’t W-E Schools always on the ballot asking for more money?